To retire in Portugal means elevating your lifestyle for the years that matter most! Here’s our complete guide.

 Once you are a tax resident in Portugal, your pension will be charged at 14.5% for income up to €7,479 and up to 48% for income over €78,834.

-How to move retirement funds, pensions, and social security contributions to Portugal?
+How to move retirement funds, pensions, and secure a residence permit in Portugal?

 With an NIF and a bank account, you can conveniently shift your pension and other funds once you retire in Portugal.